rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 commitment scheme.
 Computing the evaluation of a polynomial $p(z)$ as
 $v = \ip{\vec{\vec{p}^{\text{(coeffs)}}}}{\vec{z}}$ where $\vec{z} =
 (z^0, z^1, \dots, z^{d})$ and $\vec{p}^{\text{(coeffs)}} \in \Fb^{d+1}$
 is the coefficient vector of $p(X)$, using the IPA.
-However, since the the vector $\vec{z}$ is not private, and has a certain structure, we can split the verification algorithm in two: A sub-linear $\PCDLSuccinctCheck$ and linear $\PCDLCheck$.
+However, since the vector $\vec{z}$ is not private, and has a certain structure, we can split the verification algorithm in two: A sub-linear $\PCDLSuccinctCheck$ and linear $\PCDLCheck$.
 Using the $\PCDLSuccinctCheck$ we can accumulate $n$